 The Psychological effect: Why smart locks are more secure?

-The smart locks have a psychological edge on old locks.
+Smart locks have a psychological edge over old locks.
 It gives an impression to the criminal that the house may be a smart home.
-It may be equipped with more smart security features not evident to a naked eye.
+It may be equipped with more smart security features not evident to the naked eye.

 We always recommend adding a smart security spotlight camera and a smart video doorbell along with a smart lock.

 These become a big deterrent for criminals.
-Their minds will have a second thought of putting their safety at stake.
+Their minds will have a second thought about putting their safety at stake.